sruthi-neeruganti/Locationfinder/README.md

 # Locationfinder
-#All the Source code is available in the master branch
+#All the Source code is available in the spring-boot-spark branch

 Created simple webapp to return location data using Java and Spark